bryandj/BAM-DATA-FINAL/README.md

 Today, the probability of competing in athletics beyond high school is extremely slim.
 In fact, only 3.5% of high school basketball athletes end up competing at the college level.
 With such a slim chance of high school athletes making it to the next level, student athletes are beginning to plan, prepare and train younger and younger.

-With this is mind, student athletes need to begin understanding how they compare to the competition.
+With this in mind, student athletes need to begin understanding how they compare to the competition.
 In order to get to that next level, student athletes need to be elite/above the rest and players/coaches need insight into their areas of improvement to help athletes reach the next level.

 So how are players/coaches going to figure out areas of improvement, track progress, and understand their athletic strengths and weaknesses?
 Well I have the answer for you!